 A transcript should ideally be one page--no more than front and back of a page, though front only is ideal.
 Activities, awards, and other achievements can be displayed here.

 Q: Can a Florida public high school reject my child's transcript?
-A: A Florida public high school, under the Florida Uniform Transfer of Credit Rule, should accept the paperwork from a homeschool parent as long as the student then passes the first grading period in the school.
+A: A Florida public high school, under Florida's Uniform Transfer of Credit Rule, should accept an official transcript from a parent as long as the student then passes the first grading period in the school.
 Note that guidance counselors are not always familiar with this rule and may need to be educated on it.
 This website can help: https://www.flhef.org/transfer-of-credit-rule/ This FAQ page from the Florida Dept of Education should help educate guidance counselors: https://www.fldoe.org/core/fileparse.php/7562/urlt/2021TransferofCreditsFAQs.pdf NOTE: Every year we are contacted by untrained guidance counselors looking for transcripts or report cards or other documentation from us rather than from parents.
 When enrolling a child in school, give the school a report card or transcript--even if someone in the office says it's not needed--to avoid a panicked search for records later.